 Without proper protection, terpenes will begin to evaporate immediately.
 Once they’re gone, you can’t get them back.

 Naysayers that claim cannabis doesn’t go bad or degrade are sorely mistaken.
 According to research, THC eventually degrades into CBN over time, or if it’s improperly stored.
 This fundamentally means the potency of the original THC laden product degraded or changed so much, that it becomes an entirely different compound.

-What this means is that, once the THC content degrades, so does your bud’s potency, leading to a weaker experience in terms of a high or little to no effect at all.
+What this means is that, once the THC content degrades, so does your bud’s potency.
+Thus, leading to a weaker experience in terms of a high or little to no effect at all.

 When you also consider the fact that legally obtained weed isn’t cheap, and most people don’t want to waste their hard-earned money on an expensive strain that ends up tasting like 90’s brick weed — it’s easy to see why having “dry weed” is a bad thing.

-The good news is that most of the methods for how to rehydrate weed are relatively simple to pull off, and only require a few common household or food items you likely already have on hand.
+The good news is that most of the methods for how to rehydrate weed are relatively simple to pull off.
+As well as, only requiring a few common household or food items you likely already have on hand.